johnko/btfc2/README.md

 In Transmission's configuration file (mine is located at `~/.config/transmission/settings.json`), find the line with "lpd-enabled" and set it to `"lpd-enabled": true,`

+Note that enabling Local Peer Discovery means that anyone on your local network/wifi may be able to find out what you are torrenting.

 ### How do I publish a .torrent so that all my peers will be able to subscribe to it?

 My gtfc project is a good place to start: each peer will pull from each other using cron, git, SSH keys and fingerprints, excellent for small amounts of data like .torrent metadata.